ReadabilityLOL/Crash-Python-Shell/README.md

 This shell was made by a bored 14 year old who has no idea what POSIX compliance is.
 He also is of the belief that the more imported modules, the better.

-This doesn't have packaging yet, so I guess you can build it from scratch.
+This doesn't have packaging yet, so I guess you can build it from yourself.